 Bus to Mysore is easily available from Kampegowda Bus Stand in Mysore.
 You can also resort to private buses.

 Mysore railway station is well connected to all stations.
 It is easily accessible from all the railway stations of Bangalore.

 The nearest airport is Bangalore International Airport, which is located at a distance of 170 km from Mysore.
 From here you can take cab, bus or train.

 And thus our journey ended.
 How did you find the Mysore Palace virtual tour?
 Feeling something different, amazing?
 You nodded your head and gave a smile.

 The Mysore Palace is also included in the UNESCO World Heritage List.
 It is also the most visited place after the Taj Mahal, one of the seven wonders.
-By the way, if you have not gone on a virtual trip to the Taj Mahal, click here.
+By the way, if you have not gone on a virtual trip to the Taj Mahal, you can do it here.

 Leave your thoughts in the comment box.